MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/extension-guides/command/command.md

 Commands can be configured to be executed when a specific key combination is used.
 A Shortcut consists of one or two chords, where each chord consists of a `Microsoft.VisualStudio.Extensibility.Commands.ModifierKey` and one `Microsoft.VisualStudio.Extensibility.Commands.Key`.
 Possible values for `ModifierKey` are `LeftAlt`, `Shift`, `Control`, `ControlShift`, `ControlShiftLeftAlt`, and `None`, where `None` is only valid when used in the second chord of a Shortcut.
 The same `ModifierKey` doesn't need to be used for both chords in a Shortcut.
 The `Key` used in a chord can be almost any other keyboard key.

 Many keyboard shortcuts are already used in Visual Studio.
-You should not assign the same shortcut to more than one command because duplicate bindings are hard to detect and may also cause unpredictable results.
+You shouldn't assign the same shortcut to more than one command because duplicate bindings are hard to detect and may also cause unpredictable results.
 Therefore, it's a good idea to verify the availability of a shortcut before you assign it.

 ### Shortcut Activation Constraint